mickeylee225/MLCustomNumberPad/README.md

 ## Usage

+1. Initialize numberPad.
-1. Initialize numberPad, set textField inputView to an empty view to avoid gray background, set numberPad as textField inputAccessoryView and set its delegate to the ViewController.
+2. Set textField inputView to an empty view to avoid gray background.
+3. Set numberPad as textField inputAccessoryView
+4. If you have touch ID button action, set numberPad delegate to the ViewController.
 	<pre><code>override func viewDidLoad() {
 		let numberPad = ViewController.initNumberPad()
 		numberPad.delegate = self